syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 ## Launching the SfListView on each platform

-To use SfListView inside an application, each platform application must initialize the SfListView renderer.
+To use the SfListView inside an application, each platform application must initialize the SfListView renderer.
 This initialization step varies from platform to platform and is discussed in the following sections.

 ### Android